"About 10 days after 9/11, I went through the Pentagon, and I saw

 We're One Crucial Step Closer to Seeing Tony Blair at The

-[Hitherto unseen evidence given to the Chilcot Inquiry by British
+[Hitherto unseen evidence given to the Chilcot Inquiry by British intelligence

-in this respect a far greater threat.--Jonathan Owen, "
+was in this respect a far greater threat.--Jonathan Owen, "

 Independent, April 7, 2013]